 - Double spaced;

-- Submitted with a cover page indicating the course name, faculty's name, student's name, section and date submitted;
+- Handed in with a cover page indicating the course name, faculty's name, student's name, student number, section and date submitted;

 - Handed in at the beginning of class or electronically uploaded in MS Word or PDF format to the course site drop box on the designated due date in class, unless otherwise indicated by faculty;